GSA/idmanagement.gov/_buy/gsapkissp.md

 1. Internally, the SSP Program Office meets with its GSA counterparts to ensure services are secure and available through the proper contract vehicle.
 2. Externally, the office meets with federal agencies and SSPs to learn about successes and how processes and service delivery can be improved.

-The GSA, Associate Deputy Administrator in the [Office of Government-wide Policy](https://www.gsa.gov/policy-regulations/policy/information-technology-policy){:target="_blank"}{:rel="noopener noreferrer"}, Office of Technology is the Authorizing Official of GSA PKI SSP vendor systems and is ultimately responsible for their secure operation.
+The GSA, Associate Deputy Administrator in the Office of Government-wide Policy, [Office of Technology Policy](https://www.gsa.gov/policy-regulations/policy/information-technology-policy){:target="_blank"}{:rel="noopener noreferrer"}) is the Authorizing Official of GSA PKI SSP vendor systems and is ultimately responsible for their secure operation.
 The GSA PKI SSP Program Office and Program Manager reside in the [Identity Assurance and Trusted Access Division](https://www.gsa.gov/policy-regulations/policy/information-technology-policy/identity-assurance-and-trusted-access){:target="_blank"}{:rel="noopener noreferrer"} within the Office of Technology Policy.
 The GSA PKI SSP Program Manager has the following responsibilities:
 1. Direct and coordinate activities between the GSA PKI SSPs, the Federal PKI Policy Authority and GSA supporting offices, Office of the Chief Information Security Officer, and the Federal Acquisitions Service.
 2. Coordinate customer interest meetings to understand customer needs and challenges, plan service enhancements, and remediate issues.
 3. Invite and coordinate customer agency participation in GSA A&A security meetings.